freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/convert-json-data-to-html.md

 });
 ```

-<strong>Note:</strong> For this challenge, you need to add new HTML elements to the page, so you cannot rely on `textContent`.
+**Note:** For this challenge, you need to add new HTML elements to the page, so you cannot rely on `textContent`.
 Instead, you need to use `innerHTML`, which can make a site vulnerable to Cross-site scripting attacks.

 </section>

 ## Instructions

 <section id='instructions'>

-Add a <code>forEach</code> method to loop over the JSON data and create the HTML elements to display it.
+Add a `forEach` method to loop over the JSON data and create the HTML elements to display it.

 Here is some example JSON

 ```json